 Bad faith allegations can be particularly disturbing, questioning the veracity of claims specialists and insurers.
 Chris prizes his relationships with his clients, many formed by years of vigorously battling spurious assertions of malice and intentional misconduct.
 Chris’ extensive experience helps him recognize Plaintiffs’ efforts to create/develop bad faith claims, often allowing him to curtail or resolve them early in the litigation process.

 Chris is currently involved in legislative attempts to eliminate third-party bad faith claims in Kentucky.
-He often speaks to groups adjusters regarding claims handling practices, and also presents CLEs teaching other attorneys to defend against extracontractual claims.
+He often speaks to groups of adjusters regarding claims handling practices, and also presents CLEs teaching other attorneys to defend against extracontractual claims.

 Before attending law school, Chris was an analyst for Citigroup.